-All World Vision UK Representatives will abide by and acknowledge in writing the receipt and understanding of the Behaviour Protocols annually.
-Signed acknowledgements must be kept on file by the Safeguarding Manager.
+All World Vision UK Representatives and affiliates who have access to beneficiaries and/or data or who will be dealing one-to-one with the public will abide by and acknowledge in writing the receipt and understanding of the Behaviour Protocols annually.
+One signature is acceptable from Contractors, Partners and Organisations on the understanding that they will be responsible for ensuring compliance with these protocols from all their associates.
+Signed acknowledgements must be kept on record by the Safeguarding Manager.

-2.1 Acceptable Behaviour - World Vision UK Representatives will:
+2.1 Acceptable Behaviour: World Vision UK Representatives will: